MohamedRabiaChaker/MohamedRabiaChaker/README.md

 - **Things I thought looked cool:** I might do the 'Developper thing' where I start building something cool then halfway through it get distracted, so oops ?

 Each project is built to showcase what I know and simulate real-world applications.
 Feel free to explore!

-### 👀 Open to Freelance and Project-Based Work

-I’m currently exploring new project-based or part-time opportunities.
-I bring a blend of solid technical skills, a knack for collaborative problem-solving, and an eagerness to learn.
-So if you have a gig in mind or think we could build something great together, let’s connect!

 ---